The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 GABA

-Gamma-Aminobutyric acid – otherwise known as GABA – is the primary inhibitor in the brain and nervous system where it acts to slow or stop neurons from firing.
+Gamma-Aminobutyric acid (GABA ) is the primary inhibitor in the brain and nervous system, where it acts to slow or stop neurons from firing.

 GABA reduces excitability throughout the nervous system.

-GABA has a close link to anxiety and panic attacks and there are many prescription anti-anxiety medications that work by increasing the amount of available GABA in the brain and nervous system.
+GABA is closely linked to anxiety and panic attacks, and many prescription anti-anxiety medications work by increasing the amount of available GABA in the brain and nervous system.

-Most GABAergic drugs produce feelings of relaxation and a reduction in anxiety.
+Most GABAergic drugs produce feelings of relaxation and anxiety reduction.

-Other drugs such as sleeping pills, muscle relaxers and anti-seizure medications also affect GABA as well as herbs such as Kava and alcohol.
+Other drugs such as sleeping pills, muscle relaxers, and anti-seizure medications also affect GABA, as do alcohol and herbs such as Kava and passionflower.

 Insufficient GABA in the brain leads to an imbalance in other neurotransmitters.